 Make sure the wipers are thoroughly dried too – you want to avoid having the vinegar being left in contact with the blades for an extended period.

 Are you looking to get your ‘van back to its sparkling best all over?
 Then our guide to the best motorhome cleaners will help you choose the best cleaning product for you and your ‘van!
-You can also see our top tips for how to prolong the life of your motorhome.
+Take a look at our guide to motorhome roof cleaning too – it’s easy to overlook but can be the dirtiest part of a ‘van.

 Future Publishing Limited, the publisher of practicalmotorhome.com, provides the information in this article in good faith and makes no representation as to its completeness or accuracy.
 Individuals carrying out the instructions do so at their own risk and must exercise their independent judgement in determining the appropriateness of the advice to their circumstances.
 Individuals should take appropriate safety precautions and be aware of the risk of electrocution when dealing with electrical products.
 To the fullest extent permitted by law, neither Future nor its employees or agents shall have any liability in connection with the use of this information.
 You should check that any van warranty will not be affected before proceeding with DIY projects.